kSahilk/Gym-Webpage/README.md

 # Gym-Webpage
- This contains a webpage of gym in html and css #html #css
+Our Code basically focuses on web page containing a gym page using HTML and CSS